 A coherent set of principles and approaches around adapting incentive use can help states respond strategically rather than on an ad hoc or case-by-case basis.
 Appropriate changes will differ depending on whether you're considering incentive agreements that must be updated or new opportunities being pursued, and whether those incentives are discretionary or statutory.

 Types of Incentives and Agreements Discretionary Statutory

-Existing Agreements Focus of this guide
+Existing Agreements х

 New Opportunities